What are the most common types of businesses that can be established in Poland?

 - Establishment or an increase of equities in partnerships / companies

 - Additional payments to equities in partnerships / companies

 - Sale agreements (unless they are subject to VAT)

 What is the tax authority in Poland?

 Tax administration in Poland lies in the hands of two types of authorities:

 - Governmental bodies (corporate income tax (CIT), personal income tax (PIT), value added tax (VAT), excise duty, civil transactions tax)

-- Local governmental bodies (property tax, tax on means of transport).
+- Local governmental bodies (property tax and tax on means of transport)

 The tax authorities also include: